-Union City serves as the Regional Trace Center for northwest Tennessee and southwest Kentucky, as well as the county seat for Obion County.
-This community was recently designated as a micropolitan area by the U.S. census.
-The city is centrally located relevant to U.S.population centers and is 140 miles north of Memphis and 175 miles west of Nashville.
+Union City serves as the Regional Trade Center for northwest Tennessee and southwest Kentucky, as well as the county seat for Obion County.
+Recently designated as a micropolitan area by the U.S. Census, this city plays a vital role in the region's economic and cultural landscape.
+Centrally located relative to U.S. population centers, Union City is 140 miles north of Memphis and 175 miles west of Nashville, making it a strategic location for businesses and residents alike.

 Important Information